fatimaaldrweesh/Wheat-Segmentation/README.md

 ## Image Segmentation
 We used CVAT to annotate our image.

 ![1](https://github.com/fatimaaldrweesh/Wheat-Segmentation/blob/main/Data/cvat.png)

-In CVAT there are three methods to annotate images: polygon, ai tool, using pre-trained model.
+In CVAT there are three methods to annotate images: polygon, ai tool, and using pre-trained model.